acapozucca/devops/pipeline/s2-automate-build/README.md

 ```

-**Exercise**
+**Exercise 3**

-* Use GtiLab to analyse what has just happened?<br>
+* 3.a Use GtiLab to analyse what has just happened?<br>
 **Tip:** have a look on the CI/CD -> Pipelines of the project.

-* Try to run again the CI and inspect the intermediate results of each stage.
+* 3.b Try to run again the CI and inspect the intermediate results of each stage.

-* Where is the .jar file generated as result of the build?
+* 3.c Where is the .jar file generated as result of the build?

-### 5.3 Storing the "binary"
+### Storing the "binary"

 The last step of the automatic build is to store the resulting artefact such that it
 can be accessed by the team.